pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -s, --sort                      Sort by instance count.
 Otherwise sorted by class name.
       --ignore-class CLASSNAME        Class names of classes to be ignored (not counted).
 Allows counting instances in servers where instance retrieval may cause a CIMError or Error exceptionon some classes.
-CIN errors on particular classes are ignored.
+CIM errors on particular classes are ignored.
 Error exceptions cause scan to stop and remaining classes status shown as 'not scanned'.
 Multiple class names are allowed (one per option or comma-separated).